openhab/openhab-addons/bundles/org.openhab.persistence.influxdb/README.md

 | db                                 | openhab                 | No       | name of the database for V1 and name of the organization for V2 |
 | retentionPolicy                    | autogen                 | No       | name of the retention policy for V1 and name of the bucket for V2 |

-(*) For 1.X version you must provide user and password, for 2.X you can use also user and password or a token.
+(*) For 1.X version you must provide user and password, for 2.X you can use user and password or a token.
 That means that if you use all default values at minimum you must provide a password or a token.

 All item- and event-related configuration is defined in the file `persistence/influxdb.persist`.